kentleighenglish/grunter/README.md

 # grunter
 #### A bash CLI for easy Gruntfile.js management

-#Notice!
-This shell script is still heavily in progress, and as such many vital functions have not yet been implemented.
-If you would like to contribute, or have any requests; feel free to get in touch, I love hearing new ideas.

----

 Trying to switch to a new project or run multiple instances of a grunt compiler can be slow when all the local grunt files are located in different folders.
 So I've made `grunter` to store, manage, and run grunt locals all from one CLI.